 14. CEQA: The California Environmental Quality Act (CEQA) requires all public agencies to comply with CEQA when approving discretionary projects.
 To comply with CEQA, the Discharger's Board of Directors prepared, circulated for public comment and certified the Draft Upper Guadalupe River Flood Control Project Environmental Impact Report/Environmental Impact Statement (FEIR/EIS) at a public meeting on August 15, 2001.
-As a responsible agency, the Board has considered the FEIR/EIS and finds that significant impacts identified in the FEIR/EIS have been mitigated to less than significant levels and that modifications to the LPP will not result in new significant impacts or a substantial increase in the severity of previously identified impacts in the FEIR/EIS.
+As a responsible agency, the Board has considered the FEIR/EIS and finds that significant impacts identified in the FEIR/EIS have been mitigated to less than significant levels and that modifications to the LPP will not result in new significant impacts in the FEIR/EIS.